dai-shi/use-context-selector/README.md

 #### Parameters

--   `context` **Context&lt;any>**
+*   `context` **Context\<any>**

 ## Limitations

--   In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
+*   In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
--   Provider trigger re-renders only if the context value is referentially changed.
+*   Provider trigger re-renders only if the context value is referentially changed.
--   Neither context consumers or class components are supported.
+*   Neither context consumers or class components are supported.
--   The [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue can't be solved in userland.
+*   The [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue can't be solved in userland.
--   Tearing is only avoided if all consumers get data using `useContextSelector`.
+*   Tearing is only avoided if all consumers get data using `useContextSelector`.
 If you use both props and `use-context-selector` to pass the same data, they may provide inconsistence data for a brief moment. (`02_tearing_spec` fails)

 ## Examples